 - 1. Define and describe the major elements of the research process. - 2.
-Develop a research hypothesis in reference to specific topic areas. - 3.
+Develop a research question in reference to specific topic areas. - 3.
 Take into consideration ethical concerns when evaluating research and constructing research designs. - 4.
 Differentiate major research designs & evaluate their appropriateness for investigating certain research questions. - 5.
 Evaluate the reliability & validity of various measures. - 6.
 Understand how methods of surveying and sampling alter a research project's impact. - 7.
-Write critically about relevant research and synthesize into a potential research project.
+Write critically about relevant research via an annotated reference list.

-Student Responsibilities & Course Requirements (xx/800 points)
+Student Responsibilities & Course Requirements

-Course Preparatory Assignments (30/800 pts)
+Course Preparatory Assignments (30/800)

-Syllabus Quiz (15/800).
+1. Syllabus Quiz (15/800).
 To continue on with the rest of the class, you will need to pass a brief quiz on the syllabus content on the first day of the semester.
 Quiz Submitted on Canvas

-Get to Know You Discussion Post (10/800).
+2. Get to Know You Discussion Post (10/800).
 You will choose from several anser promps and then post those answers with a picture on the Canvas discussion portal.
 This assignment will help create a sense of community for the class and allow me to get you know you and your thoughts about research methods.
 Discussion Post Submitted on Canvas; Picture Must Be Embedded